Somiona/CISC455W23Proj/documentation/Design workflow of EA.md

 For multi-pointer selection, we decide to first rank individuals' assets into 5 classes: low, med-low, medium, med-high, high.
 Second, based on the pointes, we will random select individuals from the classes.

 ## Mutation Transformation
-For mutation, we have planned out 3 types of mutation: absolute, periodic, and probabilistic.
+For mutation, we have planned out 3 types of mutation: conditional, periodic, and probabilistic.

-For each generation, it will run through a series of mutation and we called it a mutation transformation phrase.
+For each generation, it will run through a series of mutation and we called it a mutation transformation phrase. (order does not matter)

 Users can decide which mutation will be include inside the series.

-### Absolute Mutation
+### Conditional Mutation
-It is a mutation that has a 100% chance to happen for each generation.
+It is a mutation that has a 100% chance to happen for each generation if the individual satisfies the condition.

-The following are a list of absolute mutation that we come up with (bracket indicate what properties are being affected):
+The following are a list of conditional mutation that we come up with condition (bracket indicate what properties are being affected):

+- If this round's action is hold:
 	- Emotional Damage (emotional resiliency)
+- else (buy/sell):
 	- Emotion Okay Lah (emotional resiliency)

 #### Emotional Damage
 a mutation emphasizing towards the "decrease" of emotion resiliency
+-
+- bounded between \[0,1\] if value exceed

 #### Emotion Okay Lah
 a mutation emphasizing towards the "increase" of emotion resiliency
+-
+- bounded between \[0,1\] if value exceed

 ### Periodic Mutation
 It is a mutation that will occur periodically (every \#n generation)